ingresso-group/slate/source/includes/_reserve.md

 Attribute | Description
 --------- | -----------
 `bundle` | See below for object detail.
 `minutes_left_on_reserve` | A numeric representation of the number of minutes that your reserve will be held open for.
 For example, 12.5 is 12 minutes and 30 seconds.
-(TODO: confirm this is correct)
 `transaction_uuid` | The unique reference for this reservation.
-This is needed for any further interactions with the `trolley_bundle_count` | The number of bundles in the trolley.
+This is needed for any further interactions with the reservation.
+`trolley_bundle_count` | The number of bundles in the trolley.
 `trolley_order_count` | The number of orders in the trolley.
 There will be at least one order for every bundle.